philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 % SATISFIABLE
 ```

-It is exactly this property that makes it possible to require to extract only the DAGs.
+It is exactly this property that makes it possible to require to extract only the DAGs to the ASP solver in a very natural way.

 ## Extraction Model